 - 1 can (15 ounces) pinto beans, rinsed and drained

-- In a large skillet, cook and crumble turkey with celery, onion and pepper over medium-high heat until no longer pink, 6-8 minutes.
+- In a large skillet, cook and crumble turkey with celery, onion and pepper over medium-high heat until turkey is no longer pink, 6-8 minutes.
 Transfer to a 5-qt. slow cooker.
 Stir in seasonings, tomatoes, pasta sauce, chili beans, water and corn.

 - Cook, covered, on high 1 hour.
 Reduce setting to low; cook, covered, until flavors are blended, 5-6 hours.

 - Stir in kidney and pinto beans; cook, covered, on low 30 minutes longer.
 If desired, serve with sour cream, avocado and jalapeno.

 Test Kitchen Tips

 Nutrition Facts1 cup: 200 calories, 4g fat (1g saturated fat), 26mg cholesterol, 535mg sodium, 29g carbohydrate (8g sugars, 8g fiber), 15g protein.
 Diabetic Exchanges: 2 lean meat, 2 vegetable, 1 starch.

 Follow along as we show you how to make these fantastic recipes from our archive.